Kansas community college denies claims in heatstroke death

 Board chairman Blake Wasinger said in a news release that the trustees' decision allows Bradforth's parents and their respective legal counsel to “more effectively and efficiently move into the mediation process.”
 The college said it continues to cooperate with Bradforth's relatives and their legal representatives.

-Randy Aliment, an attorney for the college, did not immediately return a message seeking comment.
+Randy Aliment, an attorney hired by the school to conduct an independent investigation of the death, did not immediately reply Thursday to a message seeking comment.

 “I think both parties are negotiating in good faith and we are going back and forth,” said Shawn Foster, the attorney representing the player's father.
 “If we can't get the case resolved by the end of the year, beginning of the year we are looking at filing suit.”